practicalli/clojure-web-services/setup/index.md

   This workshop requires [Leiningen](http://leiningen.org/) to create, manage and run projects.
 Any text editor is fine, preferably with Clojure syntax support.
 You also need Java runtime environment, preferably version 1.8 or greater.

-## Java
+## Java OpenJDK

 Check you have a Java runtime on your system path by typing the following in a terminal window:

 ```bash
 java -version
 ```

-If Java is not found, please install it from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [OpenJDK](http://openjdk.java.net/projects/jdk8/).
-Java may also be available via your operating systems package manger, for example on Ubuntu / Debian systems this would be installed via `sudo apt-get install openjdk-8-jre`
+Java should be available via your operating systems package manger, e.g. via `sudo apt install openjdk-17-jdk` on Ubuntu / Debian systems.
+Alternatively, [download prebuilt OpenJDK binaries for free via Atoptium.net](https://adoptium.net/)

 ## Leiningen